k-bx/k-bx.github.io/articles/propositions-as-types-missing-links.md

 Few things to note here.

 **Union Truncation**.
 You've probably noticed that I've smuggled some `unionTruncation` stuff.
 What is that exactly?
 Well, as I've been trying to prove the forementioned isomorphism, I was able to prove the `from∘to` part easily, but had struggles with the `to∘from` one.
-Somehow, going from an element of union into `V` and then back, didn't necessary give me back exactly the same element of the Union.
-This was my "goal" back in the days:
+Somehow, going from an element of the union into `V` and then back, didn't necessary give me back exactly the same element of the Union.
+This was my "goal" back in the day:

 ```
   (x , proj₁ (given₁ V V≲X V∈sτ x) , proj₁ (proj₂ (given₁ V V≲X V∈sτ x)))
 ≡ (x , Bₓ , Bₓ∈S𝐵)
 ```

-After giving it a thought, I've figured that this isn't necessarily the case, actually.
-An element of a Union, as it's currently defined, is a triple, giving you an element, a subst it belongs to and a proof of that being subset.
+After giving it a thought, I've figured that this isn't necessarily the case.
+An element of a Union, as it's currently defined, is a triple, giving you an element, a subset it belongs to and a proof of that being subset.
 But nothing guarantees you that the subset of an element will always be the same!

 But we really don't care.
 All we care here is that the elements of `V` are the same as the elements of the union.
-So, I needed to come up with a notion very similar to Truncation from the HoTT book, but that would keep the element (don't truncate `x`), but truncate both the subset (always pick same subset for an element) and the proof (proofs are all the same).
+So, I needed to come up with a notion very similar to Truncation from the HoTT book, but that would keep the element (don't truncate `x`), but truncate both the subset (always pick the same subset for an element) and the proof (proofs are all the same).
 Here's how it looks like:

 ```agda
 UnionTruncation